Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 Lee kept me company for a good deal of the ascent.
 We talked about the political situation in Taiwan and the history of Ireland, and he told me that Taiwan has the best vegetarian food in the world.
 (To be confirmed).
 Lee was carrying enormous backpacks that seemed to contain the equipment for every possible eventuality on the Camino.
 If my appendix burst, Lee would be able to set up an operating theatre on the side of a mountain and extract it.
 If we were attacked by a military helicopter, Lee would have the ground-to-air missiles to take it down.
 His bags were so heavy that all his toenails had turned black from weeks of walking under the pressure.
 A useful pilgrim to know, for sure.

 It was a relief to finally make it over the hill.
-I met Lee and Jana at the top, and we made our way to the collection point from where a van would bring us to the albergue, which was somewhat far from the Camino.
+I met Lee and Jana at the top, and we made our way to the collection point from where a van would bring us to the albergue, which was somewhat far from the Camino route.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231018_150116.jpg') }}"